marcogiusti/python-nvd3/README.rst

 License
 -------

-Python-nvd3 is licensed under MIT, see `MIT-LICENSE.txt`.
+Python-nvd3 is licensed under the MIT license, see `LICENSE.txt` for the details.

+.. vim:tw=72: